 NCUEE: Write to the Center at 2-19-23 Komaba, Meguro, Tokyo 153-8501, Japan, or call them at +81-3-3465-8600.

 Second exam: Write to the Admissions Division, Osaka University, 1-1 Yamadaoka, Suita, Osaka 565-0871, Japan or call +81-6-6879-7097.

 (2) Special Selection Procedure for Graduates of Overseas High Schools (Foreigners who do not have permanent visa status)

-Selection is conducted through document reviews, scores on the Examination for Japanese University Admission for International Students (EJU) and TOEFL, an essay, and an interview.
+Selection is conducted through document reviews, scores on the Examination for Japanese University Admission for International Students (EJU) and TOEFL, and an interview.

 EJU exam: cf., http://www.jasso.go.jp/en/eju/index.html

 Special Class-1 Screening Test (for foreign students with non-permanent visa status): Write to the Admissions Division, Osaka University, 1-1 Yamadaoka, Suita, Osaka 565-0871, Japan or call +81-6-6879-7097.

 This program offers a unique opportunity for students to learn state-of-art science in a bilingual teaching environment in which their studies and research are conducted in both Japanese and English.
 IUPS students take advantage of the specialized Japanese language courses, and they will graduate with academic-level Japanese proficiency required for the fields of Chemistry, Mathematics, or Physics at the School of Science.

 1. For Entry into the Master’s and Doctoral Programs